Research Integrity and Compliance

 |Approved with Comment||

-Approved with Comment is deemed as full approval and allows the researcher(s) to commence the project on the commencement date outlined in the notification.
+Approved with Comment is deemed as full approval and allows the applicants to commence the project on the commencement date outlined in the notification.
 Adherence to the Standard Conditions of Approval is mandatory to maintain approval status.

-response to addressing the provisions and confer with the AEC Chair before issuing the researcher with a notification of the outcome.
-The Chair will determine if approval from the AEC or just the Chair is required, and whether the former can be determined by circulation.
-The research should not commence until full approval has been received in writing.
+The Ethics officer will forward the applicant’s response to the AEC Executive before issuing the researcher with a notification of the outcome.
+The Chair will determine if approval from the full Committee or just the Executive Committee is required, and whether the former can be determined by circulation.
+The project should not commence until full approval has been received in writing.

-The researcher(s) should also supply a copy of any supporting documentation the Committee has
+The applicants should also supply a copy of any supporting documentation the Committee has requested.

-The Committee will assess the researcher(s) response to the issues raised and a notification of outcome will be issued.
+The Committee will assess the applicants response to the issues raised and a notification of outcome will be issued.

 This will mean the AEC considers that the issues regarding the project are so major that the project cannot proceed in its current form.